 Before joining Wiggin and Dana, Ben practiced in New York at Cravath, Swaine & Moore LLP, where he represented multinational companies in complex litigation and regulatory matters.

 Ben received his J.D. magna cum laude from the University of Michigan Law School, where he was Articles Editor for the Michigan Law Review.
-Ben earned his M.S. and B.S. degrees in Computer Science from the University of Michigan.
+Ben earned his M.S. and B.S. degrees in Computer Science & Engineering from the University of Michigan.

 Following graduation from law school, Ben clerked for Judge Ronald M. Gould of the U.S. Court of Appeals for the Ninth Circuit.